 Au Sable Light Station Podcasts - A Virtual Tour

 Lakeshore Seeks Live-In Volunteers

-The park is seeking applications from lighthouse enthusiasts to live at the light station and staff the new museum and contact station.
-A volunteer apartment is being completed on the second floor of the head keepers quarters and includes a kitchen, indoor bathroom, small living room, and one bedroom.
+The park is seeking applications from lighthouse enthusiasts to live at the light station and staff the museum and contact station.
+A volunteer apartment on the second floor of the head keepers quarters includes a kitchen, indoor bathroom, small living room, and one bedroom.

 Please submit your volunteer application at www.nps.gov/volunteer.
 Thank you!